MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 - If you have a group of users, such as the Finance department, that need to use files from OneDrive or SharePoint without macros being blocked, here are some possible options:

-  - Have them open the file in the browser or by using the **Open in Desktop App** option
+  - Have them open the file by using the **Open in Desktop App** option

   - Have them download the file to a [Trusted Location](trusted-locations.md).